Sage-tech/Whack-a-mole/README.md

 game React-native
 Whack-a-mole in react native

-You can
-use your mobile phone to run your app (iOS and Android) set up an iOS simulator on your computer to run your app set up an Android Simulator on your computer to run your app
+Using a mobile phone to run the app (iOS and Android) set up an iOS simulator on the computer to run the app set up an Android Simulator on the computer to run the app

 Using
 Expo: http://bit.ly/expo-link